isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 The ``subnet6-list`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This command is used to list all currently configured subnets.
-Each
+Each subnet
-subnet is returned with a subnet identifier and
+is returned with a subnet identifier, subnet prefix and shared network name,
-subnet prefix.
-To retrieve
+if available.
+To retrieve detailed information about the subnet, use the
-detailed information about the subnet, use the :isccmd:`subnet6-get` command.
+:isccmd:`subnet6-get` command.

 This command has a simple structure: